Scaling limits and universality: Critical percolation on weighted graphs converging to an $L^3$ graphon: Results for the associated random graph models

 Note that Condition~\ref{ass:graphon-3} is trivially satisfied if there exists $\delta_0\in (0\, ,\, 1/3-2\theta_0)$ such that for all large $n$, $\beta_{ij}^{\sss (n)} > n^{-\delta_0}$ for $1\leq i\neq j \leq n$.

 \begin{rem} Before proceeding to the statements of our results, let us explain Conditions~\ref{ass:graphon-1}, \ref{ass:graphon-2}, and \ref{ass:graphon-3}.
 We first observe two simple facts: While studying the metric space structure of the graphs, the labels of the vertices do not play any special role.
 Hence, for a sequence of edge weights $(\mvbeta_n)$ satisfying Conditions \ref{ass:graphon-2} and \ref{ass:graphon-3}, if we can find permutations $\pi_n$ on $[n]$ such that Condition~\ref{ass:graphon-1} is satisfied by the sequence of weight sequences $\big(\beta_{\sss \pi_n(i), \pi_n(j) }^{\sss(n)}\, ;\, i,j\in[n]\big)$, then the conclusion in Theorem~\ref{thm:scaling-limit-graphon} stated below continues to hold.
-Next, note that if $W$ is not a critical graphon, then we simply consider the random graph on $[n]$ where the edges $\{i, j\}$ appear independently with respective probabilities $1\wedge (c\beta_{ij }^{\sss(n)}/n)$ and $c=1/\|T_W\|_{2,2}$.
+Next, note that if $W$ is not a critical graphon, then we can simply consider the edge weights $c\beta_{ij}^{\sss(n)}$ where $c=1/\|T_W\|_{2,2}$.
 So, the assumption $\|T_W\|_{2,2}=1$ enables us to avoid having this normalizing constant all throughout the paper.

-The assumption that $W$ is an $L^3$ graphon and the condition \eqref{eqn:20} are the analogues of the `finite third moment condition' imposed on the degree distribution while studying the configuration model and uniform (simple) graphs with given degree sequence; it is known \cite{dhara-hofstad-leeuwaarden-sen-cm-finite-third-moment, sd-rvdh-jvl-ss-cm-component-scaling-infinite-third-moment, SB-SD-vdH-SS-cm-metric-infinite-third-moment, bhamidi-sen-vacant-set, goldschmidt-conchon-stable-graph, SB-SD-vdH-SS-global-lower-mass} that for the latter two models, under the finite third moment condition, one gets a Brownian scaling limit inside the critical window, whereas under finite $p$-th moment with $p\in (2, 3)$ but infinite third moment condition, the scaling limit inside the critical window is of a different nature.
-We expect to observe a similar phenomenon in the model studied in this paper when we replace \eqref{eqn:20} by $L^p$ boundedness with $p\in (2, 3)$, and when the limiting graphon is $L^p$ but not $L^3$.
-We will pursue this in future work.

 Now, the \erdos random graph $\ERRG(n, t_n/n)$ exhibits critical behavior if there exists $\lambda\in\bR$ such that $n^{1/3}(t_n -1)\to\lambda$ as $n\to\infty$.
 Analogously, \eqref{eqn:21} can be written as